How Browsers Render HTML

 dom-performance-test.js from the

-index.html file located in
+index.html file located in the

 - Parse HTML